About Me

 How I Work

-As a clinician, I hope to empower my clients to better understand their inner worlds.
-When we have experienced difficult childhoods, relationships, and trauma, our internal experience can seem mysterious, confusing, out of control, or even frightening.
-It might feel easier and more comfortable to avoid, furthering the stress and misunderstanding.
-I will help you shine a light onto these unknown parts, offering education and vocabulary to make sense of your experience.
-I also strive to help reestablish what has been lost by encouraging your sense of connection to yourself, your body, and the present moment.
-I often employ the use of metaphor and analogy, guided visualizations, and “parts work” to help you understand your inner world.
+My goal is to help you shine a light onto these unknown parts, offering education and vocabulary to make sense of your experience.
+In addition, I will teach you how to regulate your nervous system and build new neural pathways.
+In this way, we can reestablish what has been lost by encouraging a healthier connection to yourself, your body, and the present moment.
+In addition, I often employ the use of metaphor, guided visualizations, and “parts work” to help you understand your inner world.
+Awareness is the first step towards healing.